 Mary Howard’s obituaries mention her grief over losing her Civil War soldier, but make no mention of her first family’s existence, raising questions about the grief of losing so many in such a short time.
 How could the loss of so many be outweighed by the loss of one?
 Why was there no record of this first family?
 The questions would wake me at night, until I knew I had to find out more, and tell Mary Howard’s story.

-This blog will share some of my research and thoughts as I write Mary’s story, and the stories of other members of her family.
+This blog will share some of my research and thoughts as I write Horton’s and Mary’s stories, and the stories of other members of her family.